webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 ## State Machine
 These are some of the interesting parts of the SCTP state machine.
-WebRTC doesn't use all the features of WebRTC so we have excluded those parts.
+WebRTC doesn't use all the features of the SCTP state machine so we have excluded those parts.
 We also have simplified some components to make them understandable on their own.

 ### Connection Establishment Flow